-Federal Agencies: Report the incident immediately to the nearest USFS Ranger District office, or BLM field office, with specifics of the incident; particularly the exact location where the incident occurred.
+Federal Agencies: Report the incident immediately to the nearest Forest Service ranger district office, or BLM field office, with specifics of the incident; particularly the exact location where the incident occurred.

 State Agencies: The Colorado Parks & Wildlife will investigate state land access related problems and complaints which involve actions that are either illegal or contrary to State Land Board regulations and lease terms.
-If the problem/complaint can be documented and verified, the parties involved will be contacted and requested to immediately correct the situation.
-Non-compliance with lease terms and related Board regulations is grounds for lease cancellation.
-Non-compliance with the Board's public rules (such as off-highway vehicle use), vandalism, or property damage on state lands are grounds for arrest by any duly authorized peace officer and prosecution under pertinent Colorado statutes.
+Non-compliance on states lands (such as off-highway vehicle use), vandalism, or property damage are grounds for arrest by any duly authorized peace officer and prosecution under pertinent Colorado statutes.

-Operation Game Thief: is a Colorado Division of Wildlife program, which pays rewards to citizens who turn in poachers.
+Operation Game Thief is a Colorado Division of Wildlife program, which pays rewards to citizens who turn in poachers.
 You can call toll-free within Colorado at 1-877-265-6648.
 This number is a crime stoppers line strictly for contacting law enforcement personal regarding wildlife violations.

-2. Research an Area of Interest
+2. Research